 Green is a senior advisor on innovation to Oxford Analytica, a member of the Aspen Cyber Strategy Group, and until 2015 co-chaired the European Commission's Working Group on Online Radicalization.
 She was named one of Fortune's "40 Under 40" most influential young leaders in 2017, and in 2016 she was named one of Fast Company's "Most Creative People in Business."

-In his book, Homo Deus: A Brief History of Tomorrow, Yuval Noah Harari explores the projects, dreams and nightmares that will shape the twenty-first century -- from overcoming death to creating artificial life.
+In his book, Homo Deus: A Brief History of Tomorrow, Yuval Noah Harari explores the projects, dreams and nightmares that will shape the 21st century -- from overcoming death to creating artificial life.
 He maps the future and asks fundamental questions: Where do we go from here?
 How will we protect this fragile world from our own destructive powers?
+The book has sold four million copies since its publication in 2016.

-Harari is a lecturer in history at The Hebrew University of Jerusalem, where he specializes in world history, medieval history and military history.
-His current research focuses on macro-historical questions: What is the relation between history and biology?
+Harari lectures as a Professor of history at The Hebrew University of Jerusalem, where he specializes in world history, medieval history and military history.
+His current research focuses on macro-historical questions: What is the relationship between history and biology?
 What is the essential difference between Homo sapiens and other animals?
 Is there justice in history?
 Does history have a direction?
 Did people become happier as history unfolded?
+Harari has written for newspapers such as The Guardian, Financial Times, the Times, Nature magazine and the Wall Street Journal.

 Caroline Harper's ultimate goal is to see herself out of a job.
 She runs Sightsavers, an organization with global offices that strives to eliminate avoidable blindness and ensure that people with disabilities have equal rights.
 Up to 75 percent of sight loss can be cured or prevented, and her team hopes to achieve their goals so spectacularly that the organization is no longer needed.